romanornr/declassified-jfk-files/README.md

-# 🔍 Declassified JFK Files Summary
+# 🔍 Declassified JFK Files

 ## 📜 Overview
 This repository contains AI-generated summaries of declassified JFK assassination files.
 With over 1,000 original documents, this project makes these historical records more accessible and digestible.